kellan/laughingmeme/_posts/asides/2006-08-11-airline-passengers-are-still-advised-not-to-bring-storms-on-board-aircraft-with-them-even-tropical-depressions-you-might-believe-would-be-harmless.md

 ---
 id: 3435
-title: '&#8220;&#8230;airline passengers are still advised not to bring storms on board aircraft with them, even tropical depressions you might believe would be harmless.&#8221;'
+title: '"...airline passengers are still advised not to bring storms on board aircraft with them, even tropical depressions you might believe would be harmless."'
 date: '2006-08-11T12:31:00+00:00'
 author: Kellan
 layout: post